4.1 Designing Assessments with Integrity

 Set a Level of Permitted Use of AI

-Factors affecting the permission level you set will include college guidelines, appropriateness for learning outcomes, the tenability of AI use in the assignment, and support of students to use AI safely and responsibly.
+Factors affecting the permission level that you set will include college guidelines, appropriateness for learning outcomes, the tenability of AI use in the assignment, and support of students to use AI safely and responsibly.
+You may wish to consider identifying specific tasks where AI use is appropriate and beneficial, ensuring that students still demonstrate the intended learning outcomes.
 See the checklist below to help you select an AI permission level.

-Getting Started with Selective Permission of AI Use
+Getting Started with Permission of AI Use

 Faculty who wish to encourage AI use in measured ways may wish to start with small, targeted changes to incorporate AI into the assessment.
 These minor adjustments can significantly enhance student engagement and learning outcomes without requiring a complete overhaul of existing assessment methods.